ngtina99/webserv/README.md

 # Webserv

-**Webserv** is a C++98 project that implements an HTTP/1.1 web server inspired by NGINX.
+Webserv is a C++98 project aimed at creating an HTTP/1.1 web server, inspired by NGINX, to explore the inner workings of web servers.

-This project was developed to provide a deep understanding of HTTP protocols, socket programming, I/O multiplexing, and server management.

-💻 8.
-Write for both technical and non-technical readers
-Technical: Explain design decisions, patterns, challenges.

-Non-technical: One short paragraph on why the project matters, why you’re prou
+I had the pleasure of working with [**Yulia**](https://github.com/leanor13) and [**Lucas**](https://github.com/andlukass) on our Webserv project, where we built an HTTP server with features like request handling, non-blocking I/O, and support for GET, POST, and DELETE.
+I focused mainly on request handling, static site setup, and host/port management.
+This was a big and exciting project.
+I’m really proud of how we worked as a team, shared ideas, and brought all the pieces together, and I’m truly happy with what we achieved to make this project as great as it turned out. 🎉

 ## 📽 Demo

+Here’s a short demo of our Webserv project in action - serving static pages, handling HTTP requests, and demonstrating the key features we implemented.

 ![Webserv demo](webserv_gif.gif)